NguyenGPhuc/NguyenGPhuc/README.md

 - 👋 Hello there!
 My name is Phuc Nguyen, but I prefer to go by Paul.
 -
 - 👀 I have a particular interest in machine learning and AI development.
-That being said, I am open to any opportunities to pick up any new skill.
+That being said, I am open to any opportunities to pick up new skills.
 -
 - 🌱 I’m currently studying at CSUMB for my bachelor's degree in Computer Science.
 -